-Ngubane & Co.
-(Jhb) Inc continued in office as auditors for the company for 2023 financial year.
+RSM South Africa Inc was appointed as auditors for the company for the 2024 financial year.

 12. Secretary

 The company had no secretary during the year, but all secretarial work was performed by S.G.
 Barker: BCompt, CA(SA), MBL.